RustyPyGuy/AoC_2022/README.md

 ### Day 5
 #### Approach and Unique features
 - Complete!
 Took way too long debugging input.
-Challenge 2 was a gift!
+- Challenge 2 was a gift and I only had to change one line!

 ### Day 6
 #### Approach and Unique features
-- TBC.
+- The main approach was to read the input as an iterator, push the current value and set of comparisons into a HashSet, and then see if there were any dropped duplicates.
+- *Added LOTS of comments to the code to explain it nearly line by line.*

 ### Day 7
 #### Approach and Unique features